Universal-Acceptance-for-You/universal-acceptance-in-uganda/README.md

 The project is licensed under the MIT license for software/code related content and Creative Commons Attribution 4.0 International (CC-BY 4.0) for non-software/code related content.
 See details [here](https://github.com/Universal-Acceptance-for-You/universal-acceptance-in-uganda/blob/main/LICENSE).

 ## Partners and Supporters
-We believe that Universal Acceptance implementation is a collective effort.
+We believe that Universal Acceptance implementation requires a multistakeholder effort.
 We are grateful to partners and supporters.
 <p><html>
    <img src="https://github.com/Universal-Acceptance-for-You/universal-acceptance-in-uganda/blob/main/images/access-plus-logo-2.png"
     width=90